The Reimagining

 Electroacoustic Innovation

-The creation of electronic instruments with voltage control systems by Canadian Hugh LeCaine (1914-77) at Canada’s National Research Council in 1945 was driven by his vision that such instruments would be capable of the “beautiful sound and nuance” typical of the orchestral tradition.
-It was an ideal that Mr. Petric merged with the liminal stereophonic breath of the accordion for his audiences.
-His strategic collaborations with the Canadian Electronic Ensemble (CEE) and Québec’s Association pour la Création et la Recherche Electroacoustiques du Québec (ACREQ) resulted in 49 digital creations with CD or WAVEfile playback, live processing, digital delay, CX5M and MAC computers, software processing, AI, live video and software applications.
-The works were introduced in 1986 to his Scandanavian, French and UK audiences positing them firmly in the canon and the digital concert hall.
+The invention of electronic instruments by Hugh LeCaine (1914-77) at Canada’s National Research Council in 1945 was inspired by his vision that such instruments would elicit the sound and nuance of the orchestral tradition.
+Mr. Petric merged that ideal with the stereophonic accordion in his strategic collaborations with the Canadian Electronic Ensemble (CEE) and Québec’s Association pour la Création et la Recherche Electroacoustiques du Québec (ACREQ) with 49 commissions with CD or WAVEfile playback, live processing, digital delay, CX5M and MAC computers, software processing, AI, live video and software applications.
+Mr. Petric's earliest digital works were introduced to European audiences in 1986 at the invitation of Mogens Ellegaard.
+Public reception of Mr. Petric's electroacoustic works in the concert hall and on disc was noted by critic Tiina Kiik: “Petric has an international following…his performance of Hatzis’s Orbiting Garden is a powerhouse explosion of florid musical rock star lines… impeccable control of sound shaping the performance between accordion and sound machines … The composers and soloist have created an accessible, culturally important aural experience to be heard time and again.”
+(WholeNote)

 Artistic Direction